vvvvrzl/vvvvrzl/README.md

 I don’t like to talk about my personal life, i might just straight up refuse to answer a question,

-i prefer knowing your boundaries before we become friends
+i prefer knowing your boundaries before we become friends, tell me if you don’t want to interact, i won’t take it personally i’m not mean i swear

    dni :
  * basic dni